TheThirdOne/rars/README.md

 RARS is distributed as an executable jar.
 You will need at least Java 8 to run it.

-The latest release can be found on the [releases page](https://github.com/TheThirdOne/rars/releases).
+The latest stable release can be found [here](https://github.com/TheThirdOne/rars/releases/latest), a release with the latest developments can be found on the [continuous release](https://github.com/TheThirdOne/rars/releases/tag/continuous), and the [releases page](https://github.com/TheThirdOne/rars/releases) contains all previous stable releases with patch notes.

 ## Screenshot